imgolden77/CNNvsTraditionalCVObject-Recognition/README.md

 # CNN vs Traditional CV for Object Recognition

-This project compares CNN-based and traditional computer vision algorithms (SIFT, ORB + SVM) on CIFAR-10 and STL-10 datasets, analyzing the effects of image resolution and dataset size.
+This project compares CNN-based and traditional computer vision algorithms (SIFT, Harris + SVM) on CIFAR-10 and STL-10 datasets, analyzing the effects of image resolution and dataset size.

 ## Overview
 - Task: Object recognition